IvLabs/Summer-Projects/Summer 2023/2DOF Handheld Gimbal/README.md

 ## Results

-- We constructed a temporary metal framework to test the algorithm as shown below:
+- We constructed a prototype using a metal framework to test the algorithm as shown below:

 https://github.com/user-attachments/assets/c9a20e7a-f702-4368-ab20-9f0f2d926df7